 The best choice to avoid biofilm

-Veterinarians recommend ceramic for pets’ water bowls and fountains first, with stainless steel as a second choice.
-The reason for this is that ceramic is not porous and it doesn’t get scratched.
-Thus it doesn’t provide a suitable home for bacteria.
+Veterinarians recommend ceramic first for pets’ water bowls and fountains with stainless steel as a second choice.
+The reason for this is that neither are porous and don’t get scratched.
+Thus they don’t provide a suitable home for bacteria.
 But be vigilant.
 All the metal pet fountains we’ve seen have an abundant amount of plastic submersed in the water.
 Also, most ceramic pet fountains are made in countries which do not regulate the use of harmful minerals (lead, cadmium, etc.) in ceramics.
 You don’t know if those materials have been used in the ceramic pet fountains they make.
 Only if the maker of the fountains makes the glazes themselves and certifies that no harmful minerals are used can you be sure.
 Your best bet then is to buy ceramic pet fountains from reputable fountain creators in the United States.
 Those who make their own glazes and know what is in them.
 ThirstyCat Fountains is one such company.
 If you’re still not convinced, please read any of many reviews which speak of the differences between our fountains and pet store brands.